Nithanim/nithanim/README.md

 Sadly, I have not gotten into C++ yet.

 ### Rust
-I have been trying to get into rust multiple times but not a lot of success yet.
-Still trying though because it is an amazing language!
+I finally managed to tip my toes into rust.
+But there is still a long way to go!

 ### File formats
 I like file formats.
 They are extremely precise and picky, they are weird, they look completely different every time.
-I have worked on reverse-engineering a couple and it has been a challenge every time!
-Fun but challenging.
+I have worked on reverse-engineering a bit and it has been a challenge every time!
+Fun, but challenging.
+And infuriating.

 ### Serverless
-My employer pushed to the cloud (AWS specifically) which meant to adapt.
+My previous employer pushed to the cloud (AWS specifically) which meant to adapt.
 The environment is completely different and removes a lot of headache for basic functionality.
 It is extremely exciting to just use big building blocks and design large systems while only programming basic functions!

 No need to waste time on something that already "just works"!
+And everything I got my hands on worked.
+Sometimes, some things are not obvious and fail silently but you get the hang of it.

+My current employer uses Microsoft Azure.
+It is completely different there.
+Extremely nested, absurdly complicated and often stuff is outright broken...
+If you have any choice, do NOT use it.

 ### Linux
 I daily-drive Xubuntu and do a lot on the command line.
 Also I have a home server.
 And gaming on linux is definitly a thing!